arbor-sim/arbor/doc/cpp/morphology.rst

    stitch_builder::add(mstitch, double along = 1.)

 The first stitch will have no parent.
-If no parent id is specified for a subsequent stitch, the last stitch added will be used as parent.
+If no parent id is specified for a subsequent stitch, the last stitch added will be used as the parent.
 The ``along`` parameter must lie between zero and one inclusive, and determines the point of attachment as a relative position between the parent's proximal and distal points.